Enumeration formulas for (3, 6)-fullerenes: Coinciding signatures and rotational symmetry

-Since $t$ is an isometry that takes special hexagons to special hexagons, it must take all hexagons to hexagons.
+Since $t$ is an isometry that takes special hexagons to special hexagons, it must take all hexagons to hexagons in the hexagonal tiling for the plane.
 Therefore, $f$ takes vertices and edges of $Q$ to vertices and edges of $Q$, respectively, and induces a graph homomorphism on $Q$.
 Since $t$ is an isometry, it is invertible, so $f$ is also invertible and this graph homomorphism must be an isomorphism. \end{proof}